campg2j003/jfw_nsh/readme.md

 Each JAWS script file in the sample\script folder is also copied to the build\script folder.
 Note that since specific files are copied to the script folder, other files that may be in the repo will not be copied.
 The required installer files are copied from the top level of the repo and uninstlog to `build`.

 The installer messages are localizable.
 The message text is separated from the installer code so that message sets can be prepared for each language.
 English and Spanish are currently supported.
 Messages are in .nsh header files with names like *_enu.nsh or *_lang_enu.nsh.
+Although the code provides for using ANSI or Unicode, the language files are encoded as UTF-8.
+Testing is only done with Unicode true.

 Messages (or any text visible to the user) are contained in `LangString` instructions.
 If you add a new string, be sure to add it to each language file.
 If you don't have a translation, just copy the English string.